aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/add-watermark-to-pdf/_index.md

 ---
 title: Add Watermark To PDF with C++
 linktitle: Add Watermark To PDF
 type: docs
 weight: 9
 url: /cpp/add-watermark-to-pdf/
 description: Learn how to add text and image watermarks to PDF files while rendering using Aspose.Cells with C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-While converting an Excel file to PDF, you may have requirements to add a watermark to the PDF file.
-The following examples show how to add text and image watermarks to PDF while rendering to PDF.
+While converting an Excel file to PDF, you may have a requirement to add a watermark to the PDF file.
+The following examples show how to add text and image watermarks to PDF while rendering.

 ## **Add text watermark to PDF**

-You can easily add a text watermark to PDF by specifying text and the corresponding font.
-Also, you can set alignment, offset, rotation, opacity, foreground/background, and scale to page in [RenderingWatermark](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/renderingwatermark/).
+You can easily add a text watermark to a PDF by specifying the text and the corresponding font.
+Also, you can set alignment, offset, rotation, opacity, foreground/background, and scale to the page in [RenderingWatermark](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/renderingwatermark/).

 ```cpp
 #include <iostream>